 Using AWS Mainframe Modernization, System Integrators (SI) and enterprise migration teams can assess and analyse their migration readiness and plan their migration and modernization projects.
 It can be used to refactor mainframe workloads, transforming legacy language applications to Java-based services.
 Alternatively, the service can be used to replatform mainframe workloads by re-compiling their existing code to run unchanged in a mainframe emulation environment on AWS.
 AWS Mainframe Modernization also provides a set of development, testing, and deployment tools to help developers with their mainframe software development process end to end.
 There are no upfront costs for using AWS Mainframe Modernization; customers only pay for the runtime compute environment they provision.
 The analysis, development, test, and deployment tools are provided at no additional cost.

-I’ve had the privilege of working with over 650 enterprises who are migrating, in the last 5 years at AWS, and I’ve been privileged to present the re:invent breakout ‘Executing a Large Scale Migration to AWS’ in 2018 and 2020.
-I am really excited to be doing this signature breakout for third time this year at re:invent 2021, for those you attending in person it’s session ENT230 ‘Executing a Large-Scale Migration and Modernization’ at 9:15am on the 1st December.
-The recording shortly after to everyone free and online, this blog will be updated with the link as soon as its available.
+I’ve had the privilege of working with over 650 enterprises who are migrating, in the last 5 years at AWS, and I’ve been fortunate to present the re:Invent breakout ‘Executing a Large Scale Migration to AWS’ in 2018 and 2020.
+I am really excited to be doing this signature breakout for third time this year at re:Invent 2021, for those you attending in person it’s session ENT230 ‘Executing a Large-Scale Migration and Modernization’ at 9:15am on the 1st December.